bitcoin/bitcoin/src/cryptopp/Readme.txt

 all three forms, and sample applications using each of the three forms are also included.

-To compile Crypto++ with MSVC, open the "cryptest.dsw" (for MSVC 6 and MSVC .NET 2003) or "cryptest.sln" (for MSVC 2005 - 2010) workspace file and build one or more of the following projects:
+To compile Crypto++ with MSVC, open  "cryptest.sln" (for MSVC 2005 - 2015)
+or "cryptest.dsw" (for MSVC 6 - MSVC .NET 2003) workspace file and build
+one or more of the following projects:

-cryptopp - This builds the DLL.
+cryptdll - This builds the DLL.
 Please note that if you wish to use Crypto++ as a FIPS validated module, you must use a pre-built DLL that has undergone the FIPS validation process instead of building your own. dlltest - This builds a sample application that only uses the DLL.